dainst/arachnefrontend/README.md

 The static files representing the project pages are stored in the directory `con10t`.

-The `con10t`-repository (https://github.com/dainst/con10t) is automatically checked out when building Arachne 4 Frontend with "npm run build".
+The `con10t`-repository (https://github.com/dainst/con10t) is automatically checked out when building Arachne 4 Frontend with "npm run build" if the con10t-folder doesn't already exist.

 #### Updating the submodule con10t